gvwilson/thirdbit/_posts/2014/2014-08-04-sustainability.md

 ---
 <p>
-  I took part in a meeting about
+  I took part in a meeting about sustainable scientific software at last month's SciPy conference.
-  <a href="https://conference.scipy.org/scipy2014/participate/wssspe/">sustainable scientific software</a>
-  at last month's <a href="../07/scipy-2014-talks.html">SciPy conference</a>.
   Much of it was taken up with discussion of getting scientists recognition for building software, but there was also some interesting debate about what "sustainability" actually means.
   After talking to a few people in the software engineering research community,